czhangy/UCLA-Core/Upper-Divs/CS-118/notes.md

 - Review: Where is the Physical Layer

-  - Roughly, what happens which I click on a webpage?
+  - Roughly, what happens when I click on a webpage?
     - Web request => turn click into HTTP request
     - Name resolution => check DNS for where the webpage is
     - Data transport => break message into packets/TCP segments